Ivermectin: Mites and insects

 Ivermectin is also used to treat infection with parasitic arthropods.
 Scabies – infestation with the mite Sarcoptes scabiei – is most commonly treated with topical permethrin or oral ivermectin.
 A single application of permethrin is more efficacious than a single treatment of ivermectin.
 For most scabies cases, ivermectin is used in a two-dose regimen: the first dose kills the active mites, but not their eggs.
 Over the next week, the eggs hatch, and a second dose kills the newly hatched mites.
 The two-dose regimen of ivermectin has similar efficacy to the single dose permethrin treatment.
 Ivermectin is, however, more effective than permethrin when used in the mass treatment of endemic scabies.
+Similarly, oral ivermectin is increasingly used to control scabies outbreaks in semi-closed institutions (care homes, refugee camps, prisons etc.), where mass topical treatments often fail for logistical reasons.

 For severe "crusted scabies", where the parasite burden is orders of magnitude higher than usual, the CDC recommends up to seven doses of ivermectin over the course of a month, along with a topical antiparasitic.
 Both head lice and pubic lice can be treated with oral ivermectin, an ivermectin lotion applied directly to the affected area, or various other insecticides.
 Ivermectin is also used to treat rosacea and blepharitis, both of which can be caused or exacerbated by Demodex folliculorum mites.